Humanoid Teleoperated Robots in Healthcare

 How safe are humanoid robots when interacting directly with patients?

 Concerns about unintended harm, especially with frail or vulnerable patients, remain significant.
-How systems reliably detect and prevent risks in real-world healthcare environments is still under evaluation.
+How systems will reliably detect and prevent risks in real-world healthcare environments is still under evaluation.

 Will humanoid robots replace human healthcare workers or support them?